Chanted Prayers (Pujas)

 Liberation from Sorrow

 At Kadampa Centers worldwide, the eighth of the month is Tara Day.
 Tara is a female Buddha, whose name means “Rescuer”.
 She is the embodiment of swift compassion.
 If we rely upon Tara sincerely and with strong faith, she will protect us from all obstacles and fulfill all our wishes.
-Everyone is welcome and invited to join us for Tara’s chanted prayer practice, Liberation from Sorrow.
-(1 hour)
+Starting April 8, Kadampa Temple for World Peace at Manjushri KMC is livestreaming a 24-hour Tara Puja for the Welfare of the World on the 8th day of every month.
+Everyone is welcome to join hundreds worldwide for Tara’s chanted prayer practice, Liberation from Sorrow.

 Medicine Buddha Prayers